Monday, March 27, 2017

 A 16-bit jaw dropper

-I've always felt the graphics were quite extraordinary and perfectly demonstrated our superiority over the 8-bit computers.
-The 80s were an era of no-lame-Amiga-ports so this game has been programmed well.
-The scrolling is smooth, the backgrounds are basic but look great and use detailed sprites that look gorgeous.
-Heck, even dying is a beautiful moment and I'll never tire of the flicky death effect as my soul ascends into heaven.
+I've always felt the graphics were extraordinary for the period as they perfectly demonstrated our superiority over the 8-bit computers.
+The 80s were an era of no-lame Amiga ports, so this game has been programmed well.
+The scrolling is smooth, but the backgrounds are basic.
+However, each level looks great with gorgeous sprites.
+Heck, even dying is a beautiful moment, and I'll never tire of the flicky death effect as my soul ascends into heaven.
 An amazing effect.

 Level two ramps up the difficulty with weird wolfmen roaming the labyrinth!